-Cluster 4 Enhance public and private governance
+(iv) Enhance public and private governance

-20. TUAC and our Global Union partners have engaged actively in much of the OECD's work on governance.
-The substance of the work of Regulatory Management Reform Working Party itself, especially the social partnership approach to the Regulatory Reform peer reviews represent good practice for the development of peer-review process in the OECD more generally.
-The incorporation of key elements of the Territorial Development Service work into Public Management Committee (PUMA) work should be used to develop an integrated governmental approach (vertical and horizontal) to public sector governance.
-The opportunity to make an input to the Steering Group on Corporate Governance, including the trade union involvement within the Roundtables is valued.
-Similarly, and while it is too early to pre-judge the outcome of the expected Corporate Governance Principles for Corporate Governance of State-Owned Assets, the process is one that TUAC is actively engaged in.
-Serious consideration should also be given to transforming elements of the current voluntary Principles of Corporate Governance into a more binding instrument in the run-up to the 2004 review.

-21. Yet, there are opportunities for horizontal work between this and other areas where synergies are possible.
-The corporate governance work: not least that related to State-Owned Assets would gain from a PUMA input.
+- 21. TUAC and our Global Union partners have engaged actively in much of the OECD's work on governance.
+The substance of the work of the OECD on Regulatory Reform, especially the social partnership approach to the Regulatory Reform peer reviews represent good practice for the development of peer-review process in the OECD more generally.
+The incorporation of key elements of the former Territorial Development Service work into Governance Directorate should be used to develop an integrated governmental approach (vertical and horizontal) to public sector governance.
+On corporate governance the opportunity to make an input to the Steering Group on Corporate Governance in the run-up to the 2004 review was welcome.
+But we are now excluded from follow-up and implementation.
+This is a wasted opportunity. - 22.
+There are opportunities for horizontal work between this and other areas where synergies are possible.
 At the same time, the Anti-Corruption work should be better integrated with both the public and private sector governance activities.
 One area that requires a more systematic TUAC and social input is the international trade-related aspects of competition policy.
 The labour market impacts of this have to-date been inadequately addressed.

-Cluster 5 Contribute to the development of non-member economies
+(v) Contribute to the development of non-member economies

-22. Given the dramatic situation of world poverty and the importance of making progress towards the millennium development goals TUAC and our Global Union partners have given special priority over the past two years to increasing our input to DAC work and in particular to development and implementation of the DAC Guidelines on Poverty Reduction.
-A meeting was held under the Labour/Management Programme funded mainly by trade unions in September 2002 to achieve greater dissemination of the DAC Guidelines amongst Global Unions.
+- 23. Given the dramatic situation of world poverty and the importance of restoring progress towards the millennium development goals TUAC and our Global Union partners have given special priority over the past two years to increasing our input to DAC work and in particular to development and implementation of the DAC Guidelines on Poverty Reduction.
 It is essential that the DAC develops as an effective pressure point to make sure governments honour their commitments given at the Monterrey Conference to increase development assistance.
-It is also essential that it opens itself more to dialogue with trade unions on the application of the poverty reduction Guidelines particularly on the rights based approach to development.
-Two promising areas for more intensive work are the DAC Working Party on Gender Equality and that on Aid Evaluation.

-23. The development of outreach activities remain a potentially important aspect of OECD work in developing international consensus on the governance framework for globalisation.
+It is also essential that it includes in its work dialogue with trade unions on the application of the poverty reduction Guidelines particularly on the rights based approach to development. - 24.
+The development of outreach activities remain a potentially important aspect of OECD work in developing international consensus on the governance framework for globalisation.
 TUAC with our Global Union partners have engaged in a range of activities and provided an interface with trade union movements.
 However a greater social element to the outreach work is required.
-TUAC has proposed OECD outreach activity on the OECD Guidelines to match that that TUAC is itself undertaking.
-We would also propose a trade union outreach project on the New Partnership for African Development (NEPAD), possibly within the framework of the Labour/Management Programme.

-24. The above gives an inevitably simplified view of TUAC membership's assessment of the priorities of the OECD.
+TUAC has proposed OECD outreach activity on the OECD Guidelines to match that TUAC is itself undertaking. - 25.
+The above gives an inevitably simplified view of TUAC membership's assessment of the priorities of the OECD.
 Nevertheless:

-- Does the Committee share or disagree with the assessment of OECD work reflected in the above comments from TUAC Working Groups? - Do perceptions of the value of OECD work differ within governments between different Ministers? - Are the priorities accurately reflected in budgetary allocations? - How do National Delegations try to reconcile these differing views to bring a coherent position to OECD? - Do the ECSS and Council provide adequate forums for discussing such a strategic view?
+- Do Ambassadors share or disagree with the assessment of OECD work reflected in the above comments from TUAC Working Groups? - What is preventing governments from establishing more effective National Contact Points on the MNE Guidelines? - Do perceptions of the value of OECD work differ within governments between different Ministers? - Are the priorities accurately reflected in budgetary allocations? - How do National Delegations try to reconcile these differing views to bring a coherent position to OECD? - Do the ECSS and Council provide adequate forums for discussing such a strategic view?

-Part Three - Implications for the OECD Reform Process
+Part Three - Implications for the OECD Reform, Development and Governance